Robust propensity score weighting estimation under missing at random: Proposed method

 \subsection{Information projection}

-We now develop an alternative approach to modifying the initial propensity score weights to satisfy the covariate balancing condition in (\ref{balancing}).
-Instead of using a distance measure for propensity weights, as in \eqref{entropy}, we use the Kullback-Leibler divergence measure to develop the information projection under some moment constraint.
+Instead of using a distance measure for propensity weights, as in \eqref{entropy}, we use the Kullback-Leibler divergence measure properly to develop the information projection under some moment constraint obtained from the outcome regression model.
 Because the Kullback-Leibler divergence is defined in terms of density functions, we need to formulate the weighting problem as an optimization problem for density functions.

 To apply the information projection, using the Bayes theorem, we obtain